Bob Weir: Career

 In May 2016, Weir was a guest speaker and performer for the second annual Einstein Gala, in Toronto, Canada, an event honoring the legacy of Albert Einstein and new visionaries in the arts and sciences.
 Weir spoke about what science and innovation had meant to him.
 Weir performed a solo acoustic set, and was joined mid-set by guitarist Dan Kanter.
 In the same month, Weir also confirmed, in an interview with The Guardian, that he was writing a book.

-In 2016, a live recording of Weir performing with The National was included on the massive Day of the Dead.
+In 2016, a live recording of Weir performing with The National was included in the Day of the Dead release.
 Weir's 2012 collaboration with members of The National as part of The Bridge Session helped pave the way for the Grateful Dead tribute.

 In June 2016, at the Bonnaroo Arts And Music Festival, Weir received the first ever Les Paul Spirit Award, from the Les Paul Foundation.
 "I cannot think of anyone more fitting to be honored with the first annual Les Paul Spirit Award than Bob Weir.
 Not only is he an extraordinary talent who has given us an amazing array of legendary music, but he is an innovator who understands music, technologies and the spirit of Les Paul," said Michael Braunstein, executive director of the Les Paul Foundation.
 "If Les were still alive today, I have absolutely no doubt that he and Bob would be experimenting together at TRI Studios or at Les's house and the results would be extraordinary."

-Weir received the 2016 Lifetime Achievement Award at the 2016 Americana Honors & Awards in Nashville, TN.
+Weir received the 2016 Lifetime Achievement Award at the 2016 Americana Honors & Awards in Nashville.

 In September 2016, Weir released a new album of "cowboy songs" titled Blue Mountain.
 The release was followed by a tour beginning in October 2016.
-The album was inspired by his time working as a ranch hand in Wyoming, when he was fifteen years old.
+The album was inspired by his time working as a ranch hand in Wyoming when he was fifteen years old.

 During the spring of 2018, Weir performed a series of concerts with former Grateful Dead bassist Phil Lesh.
 The duo, with guest musicians, was billed as Bobby and Phil.